WinOptimizerDiskless/WinOptimizerByGames/Readme.md

 Confirmation of applied tweaks and a summary of optimized settings.

 *Note: The links to the images will need to be updated to reflect the actual path within your GitHub repository.*
+## Optimize Gaming Performance for Popular Titles

+Whether you're battling it out in the latest season of 'Valorant', defending the ancients in 'Dota 2', securing the last kill in 'PUBG', or executing a perfect strategy in 'CS: GO', Win Optimizer By Games helps ensure your system is fully tuned for the ultimate gaming performance.
+By optimizing system processes and cutting down unnecessary tasks, you can expect a smoother experience and potentially higher FPS in your favorite titles, including games on Steam.

+### FPS Boost for Competitive Gaming

+With the FPS Boost feature, Win Optimizer By Games targets the enhancements that matter most to competitive gamers.
+Enjoy seamless gameplay and improved response times, which can be the edge you need when you're aiming for the top ranks in 'CS: GO 2' or planning your next epic play in 'Valorant'.

 ## Installation